Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Introduction

 \subsection{Problem Formulation}

-We consider the online bidding problem for a bidder participating in a population of bidders during a time horizon $T$, with a total budget $B$.
-At the beginning of each time step $t = 1, 2, \dots, T$, the bidder observes an impression with context $x_t$, and receives a private value $v_t$ based on the context.
-We assume $v_t$ is an invertible function of $x_t\in \mathbb{R}$, specifically $v_t = f(x_t)$.
-Based on past observations, the bidder submits a bid $b_t$ for the impression.
+We consider the online bidding problem for a bidder participating in a population of bidders over a horizon $T$ with total budget $B$.
+At each time $t=1,\dots,T$, the bidder observes an impression context $x_t$, where $\{x_t\}_{t=1}^T$ are i.i.d. draws from an unknown non-degenerate distribution, and receives a private value $v_t=f(x_t)$, where $f$ is invertible.
+Based on past observations, the bidder submits a bid $b_t$.
 Let $d_t$ be the highest bid of other bidders at time $t$.

-If $b_t > d_t$, then the bidder wins the auction and pays $b_t$ for the impression; if $b_t < d_t$, the bidder doesn't get the impression and pays nothing.
-The reward of the bidder is:
+If $b_t>d_t$, the bidder wins and pays $b_t$; otherwise, the bidder loses and pays nothing.
+The reward is

-\textbf{Feedback Model}.
-We investigate the setting of \emph{one-sided information feedback}.
-In this setting, the bidder observes $d_t$ only if $b_t < d_t$.
-Thus, the available feedback is the pair $(\I\{b_t > d_t\}, \I\{b_t < d_t\}d_t)$.
-This models the transparency mechanisms in modern exchanges and is significantly more challenging to learn from compared to full information feedback, which also has been commonly adopted in previous studies (e.g. \cite{badanidiyuru2023learning, han2025optimal}).
+\textbf{Feedback Model.} We study a one-sided auction-feedback model in which the auction-winning bid is revealed after each round.
+Since $d_t$ is the highest competing bid, it is observed only when the learner loses.
+Specifically, if $b_t\leq d_t$, the learner observes $d_t$; if $b_t>d_t$, the learner wins and observes only her own payment.
+Thus the available feedback is $\left(\mathbf{1}\{b_t>d_t\}, d_t\mathbf{1}\{b_t\leq d_t\}\right)$.
+This setting models modern exchange transparency mechanisms and is more challenging than the full-information feedback commonly adopted in prior work (e.g., \cite{badanidiyuru2023learning, han2025optimal}).

-\textbf{Competitor Model}.
-To model other bidders' bids, we assume they are linearly related to the context $x_t$ plus an error term $z_t$, where $z_t$ is i.i.d. drawn from an unknown distribution $G$.
-To be specific, we have
+\textbf{Competitor Model.} We assume competing bids are linearly related to the context plus an independent noise term: